 You need a Hand Lotion that is not paraffinium liquidium based and is made with the right ingredients.
 Hand products are hard to charge high retail prices for, they don’t hold the value for a consumer that facial skincare does.

 Generally, you will find that brands use very cheap ingredients in their hand moisturisers to keep the costs down.
-If you read the INCI ingredient list on pack it will probably list Aqua, paraffinium liquidium and propylene glycol in the first few ingredients.
-This means you lotion is a mix of water a very cheap, inert oil which is a by-product of the petroleum industry.
+If you read the INCI ingredient list on the pack it will probably list Aqua, paraffinium liquidium and propylene glycol in the first few ingredients.
+This means your lotion is a mix of water a very cheap, inert oil which is a by-product of the petroleum industry.

-We don’t believe it is toxic like many ‘green brands’ try to tell you, but we do know it does very little, it gives the feeling of being moisturised but in fact has no real long-term positive benefits.
+We don’t believe it is toxic like many ‘green brands’ try to tell you, but we do know it does very little, it gives the feeling of being moisturised but in fact, has no real long-term positive benefits.
 This is why people get trapped in the vicious circle of continually using it, the same happens with most lip balms which are also made the same way.
 Cuticle oil makes a great hand moisturiser.
 When you apply it to your nails, spread it onto the skin too.

-Another great way to sooth dry and cracked hands is to apply a moisturiser and cotton gloves before you sleep – if it works for your feet it will work for your hands!
+Another great way to soothe dry and cracked hands is to apply a moisturiser and cotton gloves before you sleep – if it works for your feet it will work for your hands!
 The gloves will heat your hands as you sleep, encouraging the moisturiser to go into the skin.

 Speaking of gloves, it can be really easy to protect your hands when you clean by using gloves!
 Cleaning can be one of the number one reasons why your hands are cracking, all of the chemicals can be stripping your hands of the natural oils found in your skin.
 A simple tip that you shouldn’t be forgetting.

 We all know that you should be watching what moisturisers and lotions you should be putting on your hands, but do you think about the effect of cheap sanitisers on your hands?
-By investing in high-quality alcohol-based sanitisers with ingredients in it to help protect your skin where possible is crucial.
+By investing in high-quality alcohol-based sanitisers with ingredients in them to help protect your skin where possible is crucial.

 All sanitisers are going to dry your hands, but more premium brands are using ingredients to try and counter this a little.
 Look for a sanitiser that has either glycerine or essential oils in it.
-Proverb uses a blend of 4 essential oils in our sanitiser formula which make it smell amazing but also ensure it doesn’t feel drying or sticky on your hands.
+Proverb uses a blend of 4 essential oils in our sanitiser formula which makes it smell amazing but also ensure it doesn’t feel drying or sticky on your hands.

-The Proverb hand lotion is made with cucumber seed oil mixed with rose flower water and sesame seed oil and coconut fatty acids – all of which have moisturising properties that are designed to have long lasting benefits.
+The Proverb hand lotion is made with cucumber seed oil mixed with rose flower water and sesame seed oil and coconut fatty acids – all of which have moisturising properties that are designed to have long-lasting benefits.
 Simply apply a few pumps after washing and sanitising your hands to keep the cracking hands at bay.

 The product is infused with eucalyptus, lavender, geranium and wild mint essential oils to help you focus on your day and goals ahead.
-It is blend to make you feel uplifted and happier.
-In the midst of Covid we felt that was a crucial addition to the formulation alongside the added anti-bacterial properties from the essential oils.
+It is blended to make you feel uplifted and happier.
+In the midst of Covid, we felt that was a crucial addition to the formulation alongside the added anti-bacterial properties from the essential oils.
 If you love the smell of a product you are more likely to want to use it and that in turn will help keep your hands in good condition.